Koyna Hydroelectric Project

 The project takes advantage of the height of Western Ghats.
 Thus a very large hydraulic head is available over a very short distance.

 History

 In the early 20th century, there was a survey of the Koyna River as a potential hydro-electric source.
 After the First World War, a hydro-electric project on the Koyna river was investigated by the Tata Group.
 The 1928 financial crisis caused the project to be shelved.
-After the independence of India, it was taken over by the Government of Maharashtra.
 In 1951 Koyna Dam division started to look into the project.
 The project was approved in 1953 and work commenced in early 1954.
-The second stage of the project was made using a World Bank loan (Project loan number 24-IN.
+The second stage of the project was made using a World Bank loan (Project loan number 24-IN).